ezsystems/commerce-documentation/docs/guide/user_management/customer_center/customer_center_functions/customer_center_user_actions.md

 A form can define a service in the `initialFormValuesService` key that pre-fills the form fields with specific values.
 These values can be read from an external data source or from content.
-The configuration value must a valid service ID and the service's class must implement [`InitialFormValuesServiceInterface`](../customer_center_api/initialformvaluesserviceinterface.md).
+The configuration value must be a valid service ID and the service's class must implement [`InitialFormValuesServiceInterface`](../customer_center_api/initialformvaluesserviceinterface.md).

 ## Form processors

 The form processors are services that perform special actions after the form is submitted.
-They are executed sequentially according the order of definition in the configuration.
+They are executed sequentially according to the order of definition in the configuration.

 You can specify the form processors for a form in the configuration by the their respective service IDs.
 The service classes of all form processors must implement [`FormProcessorInterface`](../customer_center_api/formprocessorinterface.md).